anbestCL/Project_FOFE/README.md

   - Comment: Looking at the log, the model clearly overfits, the numbers are taken implying early stopping

 ## Future work
-Rerun hyperparameter optimisation on all four configurations Implement early stopping (at least for Tiger corpus)
+- Rerun hyperparameter optimisation on all four configurations
+- Implement early stopping (at least for Tiger corpus)
+- Visualise results